lukamiletic95/papers/Push pull push HEAP PSS.md

 When a *FN* node receives a *SERVE* message, it adds it to its Mempool, and marks it as a future transaction to-be-proposed, only if it already wasn't inside its Mempool.

 This push-pull-push approach reduces the payload in the network, owing to the fact that only a transaction's id is gossiped.
 Sending the actual transaction is delayed until *T* is explicitly required.

-However, requiring that each nod
+However, this approach has one drawback.
+It assumes that every node in the network has the same fanout.
+This means that, when gossiping, every node will be equally burdened, meaning it would have to

 #### 2. HEAP